Skip to content

 })

-5. Optional: Use an Invoker
+5. Optional: Use a Delegate

-We can also utilize an Invoker Account to execute a call on behalf of the authorizing Account.
+We can also utilize an Delegate Account to execute a call on behalf of the authorizing Account.
 This is useful for cases where we want to "sponsor" the Transaction for the user (i.e. pay for their gas fees).

 example.ts